April 16, 2007

 By destroying we create.
 We create the feelings in you of what it is like to be the victim, what it is like to be fucked and destroyed.
 Because of your annihilations, we create and raise new breeds of Children who will show you fuckers what you have done to us.
 Like Easter, it will be a day of rebirth.

 The rage went on and on, but never quite reached coherence.
-It was a muffled, inflamed view of humanity, reflected through the eyes of a person who had actually spoken to very few human beings in their life, the familiar cry of the “angry loner” — the guy who is just certain that everyone is having a good time, except him — only with the volume cranked way up, well past the point of distortion.
+It was a paranoid, inflamed view of humanity, reflected through the eyes of a person who had actually spoken to very few human beings in their life; the familiar cry of the “angry loner” — the guy who is just certain that everyone is having a good time, except him — only with the volume cranked way up, well past the point of distortion.

 Then, finally, removing any need for speculation, the shooter proudly named his inspirations: the Columbine shooters.
 Right and Left were “martyrs,” and he himself was the latest in their lineage, the most calculating and savage to have yet enlisted for their “revolution of the dispossessed.”